 - An exposure draft of the Determination will be released to stakeholders mid-2018.

 - It is proposed that the Determination will be finalised and published on 1 December 2018.

 - The Australian Determination will come into force no earlier than 1 December 2019, and will coincide with corresponding amendments to the Energy Efficiency (Energy Using Products) Regulations 2002 in New Zealand.

 For more information on the submissions or to read the document visit the Energy Rating website.

 Regulatory Impact Statement

 To view the Decision Regulation Impact Statement – Refrigerated Display and Storage Cabinets, visit the Energy Rating website.

-For more information on how these decisions are being implemented in New Zealand, you can contact EECA at email@example.com.
+For more information on how these decisions are being implemented in New Zealand, contact EECA at email@example.com.